0xDkXy/Notes/NJU static program analysis/Data Flow Analysis Applications.md

 An expression $x\ op\ y$ is available at program point p if:
 1. all paths from the entry to p *must* pass through the evaluation of $x\ op\ y$,
 2. after the last evaluation of $x\ op\ y$, there is no redefinition of $x\ op\ y$

+- This definition means at program p, we can replace expression $x\ op\ y$ by the result of its last evaluation.
+-